 Tribute cages are a full brick of Oasis foam.
 Covered with a strong grid of plastic, there is no need to tape extra support for heavy or thick flower stems.

-The tribute cage has tabs on each end with a convenient hole to connect the cages together with either florist wire or chenille stems.
-When linked together, they can support the weight of one or two of the cages draping over the table edge.
+The tribute cage (as well as the Oasis Jumbo Cages) have tabs on each end with a convenient hole to connect the cages together with either florist wire or chenille stems.
+When linked together, there has to be enough cages (2 for every one) to support the weight of one of the cages draping over the table edge.

 The Oasis Sealed Brick garlands are a newer product from Oasis.
 These convenient bricks of foam have a firm base for lying flat on a table and a strong netting over the foam for additional support.
 As shown below, each sealed brick is 5.5"L x 4" W x 2" H for a total length of 4' .
 These are great for long arrangements down the center or edge of tables with a cascade of flowers over the end of the table.
 From brick to brick (for the massed look) lengthen the flower stem for an unbroken arrangement on both ends of each brick.

 Sealed brick garlands are perfect for table garlands that weave around candles, candelabras or other table accents.
 Available in 4 foot lengths, you'll love the flexible design options you have with this new product.